 Also, you should discuss your situation with a trusted colleague or two, and of course, with your spouse or family.
 But in the end you will have to honestly answer two key questions:

-- Why was it necessary for me to threaten to resign before my company recognized my worth?
+- Why was it necessary for me to resign before my company recognized my worth?

 - What will my likely situation be six months or a year from now if I stay with my company?